struanw/stru-vue/README.md

 # Stru-Vue

-Vue with Typecript potential portfolio
+Potential portfolio built using Vue with Typecript